 - Multiple studies indicate both men and women exhibit an unconscious gender bias in preference for men in traditionally male fields such as science, technology, finance, or business entrepreneurship.

-Rather than celebrate advancements in the distant past, what is needed is an understanding of the economic, social and political forces that keep gender inequitable conditions in place and a commitment to challenging them.
+Rather than celebrate advancements in the distant past, what is needed is an understanding of the economic, social, and political forces that keep gender inequitable conditions in place and a commitment to challenging and changing them.

 Promote the Business and Social Impact Case for Gender Equity